USEPA/Environmental-Technologies-Design-Option-Tool/README.md

 ## ETDOT Suite

 This software requires *Administrator Rights* to a computer to install and to run.
 Files are installed directly to a folder X:\ETDOT10\... where X is the system main drive.
+[To ensure that a user can continue to use ETDOT if a user does not have "Administrator Rights", the user must be provided with "Full Control Access" (read/write) rights to the folder X:\ETDOT10.]

 1. Download zip file ('etdot_1-0.zip') under [Releases](https://github.com/USEPA/Environmental-Technologies-Design-Option-Tool/releases/tag/1.0.50).
 2. Unzip/Unpack zip file